kakagapo/ReadingList/notes/cs/distributed.md

   - log replication
   - safety
   - membership changes
-- State space reduction
+- State space reduction - basically uses less variables to store internal state
-- Logs are not allowed to have holes
+- Logs are not allowed to have holes - how does this help ???
-- Radomization used to reduce understandability but at the cost of introducing non-determinism
+- Radomization used (in leader election) to reduce understandability but at the cost of introducing non-determinism
+- Uses RPC and the whole algorithm uses 2 main calls, `AppendEntries` and `RequestVote`.
+One additional call, `InstallSnapshot`, to do log compaction.

 ## Large-scale systems with single cluster leader